How to get the most out of your AWS architecture diagrams

 AWS is offered as an infrastructure as a service (IaaS).
 It’s a public cloud-based platform that offers a wide range of services that go far beyond simple web hosting (although it does that, too).
 With data centers around the world, AWS has become widely used by companies such as NASA, Netflix, Slack, Expedia, and many more—including Lucidchart.

-Businesses can select the geographic region and Availablity Zone (AZ) in which their AWS solutions are stored, hosted, or deployed.
-The allure of AWS is that it allows businesses to design, host, and scale their applications without worrying about, security, limitations, capabilities, or unreliability while deploying their product(s) in the cloud.
+The allure of AWS is that it allows businesses to design, host, and scale their applications without worrying about security, limitations, capabilities, or unreliability while deploying their product(s) in the cloud.

 - Design for fault-tolerance